gengxingguang/gengxingguang.github.io/docs/_pages/home.md

   overlay_color: "#333"
   overlay_image: /assets/images/header-image.jpg
   actions:
-    - label: "<i class='fas fa-download'></i> Get Started"
+    - label: "<i class='fas fa-angle-double-down'></i> Get Started"
-      url: "/docs/quick-start-guide/"
+      url: "/docs/analysis/"
 excerpt: >
-  Welcome to my website!
-I'm excited to share my thoughts and projects with you.<br />
+  Welcome to our website for course 02856!
+We are thrilled to have the opportunity to share our thoughts and insights with you.<br />
-  Take a look around and let me know what you think.

 feature_row:
   - title: "Project 1"